 - On Gymnastics and Cheerleading: An Instructive ADA Case, XV The Sports Lawyer 3-4 (Spring 1997).

-- Help Your Institution Avoid Common Mistakes When Dismissing Students with Disabilities, Disability Compliance for Higher Education (published by Josey-Bass, a division of Wiley), V.18, at pp. 4-5 (April 2013).
+- Help Your Institution Avoid Some Common Mistakes When Dismissing Students with Disabilities, Disability Compliance for Higher Education, March 14, 2013.

 - Prelaw Advising: We Owe It to Our Students to Get It Right, The Paralegal Educator, a peer-reviewed journal for paralegal educators published by the American Association for Paralegal Education, V. 25, #1, at pp.38-39.